How would a castle look like after an earthquake in Japan?

 Sakuranobaba Johsaien is a Japanese tourism area located next to Kumamoto Castle.

-In this area, you can buy souvenirs in shops, trying local foods at restaurants, and visiting museums detailing the history of Kumamoto.
+In this area, you can buy souvenirs in shops, try local foods at restaurants, and visit museums detailing the history of Kumamoto.

 Things to buy in Kumamoto